Edith Olivier: Political and social activity

 Until his death in 1919 her life was dominated by her father, who was both autocratic and conservative.
 She was an adherent of the Anglican Church and served on the Women's Diocesan Council.
 Olivier also undertook activities in the Conservative Party, and Women's Institute.
 In 1916, at the behest of the Wiltshire county agricultural committee, Olivier helped form the Women's Land Army in Wiltshire, for which she was rewarded in 1920 with an MBE.
 When she was elected to Wilton Town Council in 1934, she became the first woman to serve on the council, and was later mayor from 1938 to 1941.
 As mayoress, it was her responsibility to house the children and mothers of babies evacuated from London.
 Southern Command was based at Wilton, and every bedroom in her house was occupied by a lodger.
 She describes this in Night Thoughts of a Country Landlady, humorously illustrated by her close friend, the artist Rex Whistler.
 Her public service during the Second World War included the presidency of the local St John Ambulance Brigade.

 Wilton and Wiltshire

-Olivier outside Daye House, painted by Rex Whistler.

 Born at Wilton Rectory, Edith grew up playing in and worshipping the neighbouring house and gardens of Wilton House.
 George Lord Pembroke and his wife, Gety, were childless and encouraged the young Olivier children to spend time with them and to play with their nephews and nieces.
 When Edith's widower father, Canon Dacres Olivier, retired before the First World War, she and her sister Mildred moved with him to No.20 in Salisbury's Cathedral Close.
 Her father died the year the war ended, and after a short spell renting at Fitz House, Teffont Magna, the two 40-year-old Olivier sisters moved into the old dairy house (Daye House) on the Wilton estate in 1920.
 This was at the request of childhood friend Reginald, Lord Pembroke, who had inherited Wilton from his uncle in 1913.
 Wilton and Wiltshire were her lifelong passions.